LordMcFly/Dragonglass-launcher/README.md

 # Dragonglass-launcher
 A simple launcher to edit text files on the fly and launch files, folders, websites and websearches.
-It is written in AHK.
+I wrote it in AHK and made it user friendly.
+Your grandparents can probably use it.

 ## How to use
 - install [AutoHotkey](https://www.autohotkey.com/)